 Tuition.
-Tuition for the 2000-2001 academic year is \$480 per unit.
+Tuition for the 2001-2002 academic year is \$480 per unit of credit.
 Faculty may be eligible for the university's Educational Assistance Program.
 Other sources of support exist in some clinical departments; prospective students should consult with program directors and division chiefs regarding potential funding sources.

 Transfer of Credit.
-Transfer of credit for graduate work completed at another institution is considered only after a student has earned a minimum of 12 units in the Clinical Research Training Program.
+Transfer of credit for graduate work completed at another institution is considered only after a student has earned a minimum of 12 credits in the Clinical Research Training Program.
 A maximum of 6 units of credit may be transferred for graduate courses completed at other institutions.
-Such units are transferred only if the student received a grade of B (or its equivalent) or better.
-The transfer of graduate credit does not reduce the required minimum registration of 36 units for the degree.
-However, a student who is granted such transfer of credit may be permitted to register for as much as 18 units of research instead of the usual 12 units.
+Such credits are transferred only if the student received a grade of B (or its equivalent) or better.
+The transfer of graduate credit does not reduce the required minimum registration of 36 credits for the degree.
+However, a student who is granted such transfer of credit may be permitted to register for as much as 18 credits of research instead of the usual 12 credits.